AbigailMcbride8683524/mils/README.md

 Updated project documentation - update 21
 Updated README with new instructions - build 270
 Added new feature for better user experience
+Added new feature for better user experience - update 35